davdma/davdma.github.io/_posts/2025-07-29-Learning-Git.md

 You can use it with diffs to see what changes say a pull request has introduced, e.g. `git diff main..feature`.

 The triple dot syntax `A...B` focuses on commits reachable from `B` or `A` but not both.
-So you can look at commits of both since divergence
+So you can look at commits of both since their divergence.

 ---